meiyor/ChatBot_JMMAPI_AWS_Lambda_Configuration/README.md

 Please in order to execute and interact with the API, follow the instructions and sequences described in this explanatory video
 [https://drive.google.com/file/d/1WdxZR2jNM9fGjukFNCYyiFuWVK2nICHK/view?usp=sharing](https://drive.google.com/file/d/1WdxZR2jNM9fGjukFNCYyiFuWVK2nICHK/view?usp=sharing)

+You can also access the ngrok server address [https://appchatbot.ngrok.app](https://appchatbot.ngrok.app)